Raymond-Epitech/Hestia/beta_test_plan.md

   2. User clicks the “+” button to add a new task.
   3. User leaves the "Task name" field blank but fills in other details.
   4. User clicks "Save."
   5. An error message appears, and the task is not created.

+### **3.21 Test Scenario 21**
+- **End-user**
+- **Attempt to register an account with no group**
+- **Precondition**:
+  1. The user is on the register page.
+- **Expected Outcome**:
+  - The app opens the group creation/join page.
+- **Steps to execute**:
+  1. User opens the app and navigates to the register page.
+  2. User does not fill a collocation ID and registers with their google account.
+  3. The register succeeds.

 ---